Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

 > Don't proceed with the next activity until all of these steps are completed.
 >```

-### :keyboard: Optional Activity: Let's make the octofit tracker app look nice, pretty, and add some color
+### :keyboard: Optional Activity: Let's make the tutoring-sa  app look nice, pretty, and add some color

 > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=flat-square&logo=github%20copilot&labelColor=512a97&color=ecd8ff)
 >
 > ```prompt
-> Based on the example monafit tracker app in the docs/mona-high-school-fitness-tracker.md file and use octofit as the name for mergington's high schools app.
+> Based on the example tutoring-sa app in the docs/tutor-sa.md file and use tutoring-sa as the name for schools app.
 Let's style this like App.css and make it look nice.
 >
 > -  Edit the App.css file to do the following:
 >   - Add some color to the background.